THIS FACTORING AGREEMENT (Agreement) is made between Express Pay and you or the entity you represent (‘you’ or ’your’) on the Effective Date.

 (ii) any document ancillary to such a contract or other document, for instance, a personal guarantee given to you by a person associated with the Customer.

-(a) If you agree to sell the Receivable, Express Pay must, within three Business Days pay 97.5% of the Purchased Receivable Amount to you.
+(a) If you agree to sell the Receivable and Express Pay accepts the Receivable, Express Pay must, within three Business Days, pay 98.5% of the Purchased Receivable Amount to you.
 A Receivable is purchased once this amount is paid.

 (c) In the event that you receive or recover a payment in respect of a Purchased Receivable from a Customer, you must: